single-cell-data/SOMA/abstract_specification.md

 The composed types are:

 - `SOMAExperiment`: a specialization and extension of `SOMACollection`, codifying a set of naming and indexing conventions to represent an annotated, 2-D matrix of observations across _multiple_ sets of variables.
+- `SOMAMeasurement`: a specialization and extension of `SOMACollection`, that contains a set of annotated observables that are common to one or more sets of measurements and/or derived calculations.

 In this document, the term `dataframe` implies something akin to an Arrow `Table` (or `RecordBatch`), R `data.frame` or Python `pandas.DataFrame`, where: